LamaV10/Timer/README.md

 # Linux

-If you are on Linux, you can also copy the timer.sh file into the /bin directory (you can also rename it to timer).
+If you are on Linux, you can also copy the timer.sh file into the /bin directory.
+Before copying it you should rename the file to something like "timer", so the command will later be "timer" and not "timer.sh".
-Then you have to modify the path in the timer file to cd to your "timer" folder location.
+Then you have to modify the path from the "timer" script (originally timer.sh) to cd to your "Timer" folder location.

+This is an example of how your file could look like: cd /home/*your_username/folder/location*/Source/ python main.py

-Now you should be able to directly type the command "timer" (or "timer.sh" if you have not renamed it) into your terminal.
+Now you should be able to directly type the command "timer" into your terminal.
 (This is just experimental!)

 # Requirements